lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.1 Abroma augusta (Sterculiaceae)

-Abroma augusta is a small shrub 1-2m tall, more common in the highlands of New Guinea than in lowland forests ([French 1986](../references.md#source-French1986), Peekel1984: 373).
+Abroma augusta is a small shrub 1-2m tall, more common in the highlands of New Guinea than in lowland forests ([French 1986](../references.md#source-French1986), [Peekel 1984](../references.md#source-Peekel1984): 373).
 On Malaita its white bark is used to make hanging baskets ([Kwa'ioloa & Burt2001](../references.md#source-KwaioloaandBurt2001): 160).
-In parts of New Britain its bast provides rope for pig nets and for lashing house components and material used in making clothing, and bags (Powell1976, [Lentfer 2003](../references.md#source-Lentfer2003)).
+In parts of New Britain its bast provides rope for pig nets and for lashing house components and material used in making clothing, and bags ([Powell 1976](../references.md#source-Powell1976), [Lentfer 2003](../references.md#source-Lentfer2003)).

-Reflexes of POc &ast;wasi-wasi 'Abroma augusta' are found with this meaning only in Near Oceania.
+Reflexes of POc _&ast;wasi-wasi_ 'Abroma augusta' are found with this meaning only in Near Oceania.
 In Remote Oceania the name denotes a large forest tree, Sterculia vitiensis (ch.
 11, §2.6), which does not occur in NW Island Melanesia.
 Will McClatchey (pers. comm.) suggests that the change in denotation was mediated by the fact that S. vitiensis is also a source of fibre.

 <table>
 <tr>